What to do in Rome when it rains

 Centrale Montemartini is a fascinating museum located in the Ostiense neighbourhood.
 Located in Rome’s first public power plant for the production of electricity, this is a one-of-a-kind museum.
 This old power station hosts archaeological relics from Musei Capitolini and visitors enjoy ancient and modern history in the same exhibition.

 Built as the temple to all gods, according to the myth, when it rains water can’t pass through the hole in the ceiling.
-What’s a better moment to check out if this is myth of reality than on a rainy day?
+What’s a better moment to check out if this is a myth or reality than on a rainy day?

 Except for the gardens and St. Peter’s Square, all places to visit in the Vatican are indoor, the most important being St. Peter’s Basilica and the Vatican Museums.
 The good thing is that these two areas of the Vatican are big enough that they will take you a whole day to visit well.
 To see all the things you can do in the Vatican, check out my full guide.